-Join Tom Green for an in-depth discussion in this video Using the Import from Sketch command, part of UX Design Tools: Principle.
+Join Tom Green for an in-depth discussion in this video Using the Import from Sketch command, part of Principle for UX Design.

 - [Voiceover] If you are a Sketch Three user,…you are in for a real treat.…There is a wonderful relationship…between Principle and Sketch.…I've created a little interface here…that uses one of the templates in Sketch…but I've thrown in some images…with masking and stuff like that.…Now the feature that's really neat…is that you can bring in this entire art board…into Principle, so here's how all that works.…So I'm gonna pop over to Principle…and I've got an art board that…is an IPhone Six art board setup.…

 And you may have noticed right here in the file menu…there's a thing called Import From Sketch.…So select it.…And it's gonna ask you what art board do you wanna bring in?…Now you have to have Sketch and Principle…open at the same time.…So it's reading the art board…that's currently opened in Sketch.…So I'm gotta say, I wanna bring it down to two X…so I want everything to be retina ready.…So if I wanna preview it on a retina device,…it's gonna look good.…And I click Import.…And you got that and in comes the art board.…

 - Adding content to new artboards

 - Creating transitions